 I don’t have parenting figured out.
 It’s incredibly weighty and difficult, but it’s also immensely rewarding.
 By God’s grace, you’re shaping the eternal trajectory of your children.

-Although the world is complex and loaded with pitfalls, your children can thrive if you give them what they need.
+Although the world is complex and loaded with pitfalls, if you give things kids need your children can thrive.

 I love you all.
 To God be the glory forever.
 Amen!